Graduate Degree in Mechanical Engineering

 Required PhD Program

-Additional engineering or science courses, with a course number 101 or above (54 units).
-Pass with a grade of at least C, courses that pertain to the student’s specialty and are approved by the thesis advisory committee.
+Electives or Minor (54 units): Additional engineering or science courses with course number 101 or above.
+Pass with a grade of at least C, courses that are approved by the thesis advisory committee.
+These courses are intended to provide further depth and incorporate breadth.
+These units can be used to satisfy a minor requirement in another option.

-Advanced mathematics or applied mathematics (27 units).
-Pass with a grade of at least C, chosen in consultation with the adviser from the following list: ACM 101 or higher, CDS 140, Ma 108 or higher, Ph 129.
+Advanced mathematics or applied mathematics (27 units): Pass with a grade of at least C, chosen in consultation with adviser from the following list: ACM 101 or higher, CDS 232, Ma 108 or higher, Ph 129.
 The requirement in mathematics is in addition to the requirements above.

 Graduate engineering seminar (6 units).
 Pass six terms of AM/CE/ME 150abc, within the twelve terms, 3 years, in residence at Caltech.